Ashen Equestrian Centre

 Becky has been nominated for “The Field and Lycettes Rural Entrepreneur”, and for UK Coaching Awards, has been twice awarded a Jeffress Training Scholarship and was voted Enterprising Women’s “Woman of the Week”.

-In 2015 Becky became a Human Foundations Instructor of Functional Patterns, to assist her clients in addressing postural and performance issues using effective myofascial release, stretches and exercise.
+In 2015 Becky became a Human Foundations Instructor of Functional Patterns, to assist her clients in addressing postural and performance issues using effective myofascial release and core awareness / strengthening exercises.
 (Click here to find out more.)

 In 2016 Becky also became a Cupping Massage Therapist and is committed to helping her clients have a pain-free future.